-California native Becky G (born March 2, 1997; full name Rebbeca Marie Gomez) found fame singing songs like "Shower" before moving onto Spanish-language hits such as "Sin Pijama" and "Mayores."
+California native Becky G found fame singing songs like "Shower" before moving onto Spanish-language hits such as "Sin Pijama" and "Mayores."
 Her music incorporates rap, pop hooks, reggaeton and Latin influences.
-In 2013 she signed on as a representative for the beauty line CoverGirl.
+In 2013, she signed on as a representative for the beauty line CoverGirl.
 Becky has guest starred on the television show Empire and was one of the leads in 2017's big-screen Power Rangers adaptation.
-She began her career as a nine-year-old, following a financial setback that meant her family had to move into her grandparents' garage.
+She began her career at nine years old, following a financial setback that meant her family had to move into her grandparents' garage.
 All four of Becky's grandparents left Mexico to come to the United States, and she has talked about how their courage and hard work led to more opportunities for their granddaughter.

-Among the artists Becky has collaborated with are will.i.am and Pitbull (their "Can’t Get Enough" reached No. 1 on the Billboard Latin Rhythmic Airplay chart); she has writing credits on Cody Simpson's "Wish You Were Here" and Cher Lloyd's "Oath."
+Some of the artists Becky has collaborated with include will.i.am and Pitbull (their "Can’t Get Enough" reached No. 1 on the Billboard Latin Rhythmic Airplay chart); she has writing credits on Cody Simpson's "Wish You Were Here" and Cher Lloyd's "Oath."
 In addition, she's toured with singers such as Katy Perry, Demi Lovato and Fifth Harmony.

-In 2013 Becky's debut single "Becky From the Block" came out.
-The song not only referenced Jennifer Lopez's "Jenny From the Block" (2002), Lopez herself made a cameo appearance in the video.
+In 2013, Becky's debut single "Becky From the Block" came out.
+The song not only referenced Lopez's "Jenny From the Block" (2002), but Lopez herself made a cameo appearance in the video.